IsenfireLDC/dice_mod/README.txt

 -----------------------------------
 Created Forge Workspace - 2/23/17
-Created Background Files and Basic Die - 2/24/17 Revised BlockDie and other classes - 2/28/17
+Created Background Files and Basic Die - 2/24/17 Revised BlockDie class and other classes - 2/28/17